alzohrah/IoTDemos/Getting_started_with_Node-RED.md

   For example, this is the output if you click first on the **On** node and then on the **Off** node.

   ![Debug panel](images/debug-panel.png)

+  ## Licence

+***Getting started with Node-RED*** by the [Raspberry Pi Foundation](http://www.raspberrypi.org) is licenced under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

+Based on a work at https://github.com/raspberrypilearning/getting-started-with-node-red